quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 Furthermore, the quantum state of an atom can be influenced by an electromagnetic radiation, giving rise to *stimulated emission and absorption*.
 This gives some degree of freedom in controlling its state.

 We will be interested in doing the same with SC circuits.
-But before diving in to how a SC circuit can be controlled trough EM radiation, is useful to review very briefly what happens in the case of natural atoms.
+But before diving into how a SC circuit can be controlled trough EM radiation, is useful to review very briefly what happens in the case of natural atoms.

 In first approximation, the coupling between an atom and an electromagnetic wave is described by the interaction of the electric field $\vec{E}$  with the electric dipole of the atom $\vec{d}$: